aasimniz95/template-slash-command-and-dialogs/README.md

     * `SLACK_SIGNING_SECRET`: Your app's Signing Secret (available on the **Basic Information** page)
 3. If you're running the app locally, run the app (`npm start`).

-If you want to run it locally, I recommend creating a localhost tunnel with [ngrok](https://ngrok.com)!